Fractured Magic: Chapter Thirteen

 “I was going to ask you to stay back, anyway.
 Dinara will be waiting with you,” Roman said.
 He clapped his hands together, then looked over their mismatched group.
 “Shall we?”

 The entrance to Ivey’s tunnels, it turned out, was disguised as an old cistern in his basement.
 Maebhe expected water when Ivey first lifted the hatch, but the inside was hollow, a hole at the bottom leading deeper into darkness.
-More of that smell oozed out, strongest here.
-Finally, Maebhe realized what her nose had already understood.
-“That leads to the sewage tunnels?” she guessed.
+More of that smell oozed out.
+It was impossible not to smell it, now, and even Dinara wrinkled her nose.
+Maebhe guessed, “That leads to the sewage tunnels?”

+“It’s not too late to stay back,” Roman offered.
 In answer, Dinara scoffed and dug around in her pockets until she found a strip of cloth, then used it to tie her hair back.
 After a moment’s thought, she pulled out a second and passed it to Maebhe.

 “Thanks!”
 Maebhe said cheerfully, piling her long hair into a messy bun atop her head.